A child is held by their mother in eastern Ukraine.

 Ask if your child would like to try a positive action.
 Perhaps they could draw a poster or write a poem for peace, or maybe you could participate in a local fundraiser.
 The sense of doing something, no matter how small, can often bring great comfort.

-You can read more about how we are protecting children in Ukraine.
+You can read more about how we are protecting children in Ukraine, children in Yemen and children in Gaza.

 5. Be there for one another